hernantz/blog/content/its-the-competition-stupid.md

 The cost of switching to a different provider of public services is too high and sometimes unaffordable.
 The only choices left are:
-- You leave the country/state/province/city
+- You leave the country/state/province/city (if you are lucky you just leave the city, if you are unluky you leave the country, if you are really unluky you'll have to leave the region/continent)
 - You go outlaw
-- You change your government
+- You change your government (if you are luky via elections or, if you are really unluky, via a revolution)
-Is difficult to change them or became a customer of a different government.

 Governments make decisions that are difficult in nature (regulate how people live), which is very dangerous if there is only one choice.
 See education, stupid regulations (gender on boards), clean energy, prohibition of drugs.
 Unforetold consequences of well [intentioned initiatives][7].